50 TRAVEL SNACKS IDEAS FOR KIDS THAT THEY’LL ACTUALLY EAT

 Dairy and Refrigerated Travel-Friendly Snacks:

 Some of these options definitely require you to prep them in advance, like cheese roll-ups or deli meat sandwiches.
-However, for things like boiled eggs, cheese cubes, or mini pancakes, you can just put them in a Large Kids Snack Box for easy, convenient access!
+However, cheese cubes, boiled eggs, and mini pancakes can easily fit into Mothercould Snack Box Set compartments.
+And, if you get an insulated bag large enough, you could even slide your entire box right inside!

 Simple Carbs and Fiber-Rich Options